YeonTHY95/Hospital-Services_Full-Stack-Web-Application/README.md

 > npm run dev

 Open http://localhost:3000 in your browser to view the project.
+Make sure PostgreSQL is up and running